 Jan Anne Drenth

-After his castle is taken over; Valiant, Prince of Thule, has a dream in which King Arthur calls him to Camelot.
-Valiant heeds the advice of the dream and sets out on a quest to find the famed kingdom.
-Along the way he meets two new friends, Arn (a peasant) and Rowanne (the blacksmith's daughter), who join him on his quest to become Knights of The Round Table.
-After arriving in Camelot the plot focuses on the three friends' lives as they strive to become knights.
+After his castle is taken over, Valiant, Prince of Thule, has a dream, in which King Arthur calls him to Camelot.
+Valiant heeds the advice of the dream, and sets out on a quest to find the famed kingdom.
+Along the way, he meets two new friends, Arn (a peasant) and Rowanne (the blacksmith's daughter), who join him on his quest to become a Knight of The Round Table.
+After arriving in Camelot, the plot focuses on the three friends' lives, as they strive to become knights.
 Written by